Solved: Dropbox Files and Folders Are Missing

 In addition, it provides you with some useful features like scheduled backup.
 This feature allows you to set up a scheduled backup task, then, data will be backed up between two cloud drives at a regular interval or simply for a special timing automatically.
 You can follow the steps below to backup your files with CBackupper.

 1. Create an account and sign in.
-Just go to the main page of CBackupper, click Sign up at the upper right side, then type your email, password, and name.
+Just go to the main page of CBackupper, then under the Sign up section to type your email, password, and name.
 After that, sign in your account.

 2. Click Add Clouds under Clouds tab, select your clouds (here is Dropbox), and click Add.
 Then sign in your account and authorize CBackupper to access and manage your files on the cloud.